-The Level 2 Diploma in Professional Competence for Cranes is designed to enable candidates to demonstrate the knowledge, skills and understanding necessary in this highly specialised area, supporting their progression into and through this particular sub-sector of the film and TV industry.
+The Level 2 NVQ Diploma in Professional Competence for Grips is designed to enable candidates to demonstrate the knowledge, skills and understanding necessary in this highly specialized area, supporting their progression into and through this particular sub-sector of the film and TV industry.

 The administrative centre for the qualification is the Amersham campus but all work required for the qualification, and all assessments take place in your usual working environment (in studio or on location).
 There is no requirement to attend Amersham campus at any time.

 There are 6 units to complete, each unit listed below describes what you must be able to demonstate and competently achieve on production.
 Being competent means that you can do a task to a skilled level, understand why it isdone that way and solve associated problems.
 Units include:

 Further details about the components of the qualifications can be found on the UAL website - http://www.arts.ac.uk/about-ual/awarding-body/qualifications/film-suite/grips--crane-technicians/

 - Enusre yourown actions reduce risks to health and safety

 - Contribute to good working relationships

 - Track the camera Lay basic flat track

 Upon acceptance to the qualification, you will be allocated a qualified assessor who is also a Level 3 qualified working grip.
 Three work-based assessments will be carried out to assess all units of the qualification.
 You will also be required to write up log-books and provide photographic evidence of work undertaken in each unit area.
 The qualification is expected to take approximately 12 months to complete.